chainguard-dev/edu/content/chainguard/chainguard-enforce/chainguard-enforce-kubernetes/cloud-account-associations/index.md

 After selecting a project, the next step is to configure workload identity federation.
 Rather than supplying a service account key — which would provide Chainguard Enforce with unnecessarily broad permissions — workload identity federation allows Enforce to impersonate service accounts living in your Cloud environment.

-If this is your first time setting up a cloud account association for this project you will need to explicitly authorize the creation of three things: the IAM Service Account Credentials API, the Workload Identity, and the Workload Identity Provider.
+If this is your first time setting up a cloud account association for this project you will need to explicitly authorize the creation of three resources:

+* IAM Service Account Credentials API
+* Workload Identity
+* Workload Identity Provider

 ![Screenshot showing Step 3 of the GCP cloud account association process.
 This picture shows the three workload identity federation resources in a "Not Ready" state.
 There is a large "Incomplete" warning along with a "Configure" button above the table.](gcp_step3.png)